trison/api-intro/README.md

 Here we are using the cURL command with the option *-u* to supply a username to the base API URL at https://api.sendwithus.com/api/v1.

 ## Error Handling
-HTTP provide status codes in response headers when requests are made.
-To include the HTTP header in the response, enter the cURL option `-i` in your request command.
-The header will include status codes:
+HTTP provides status codes in response headers when requests are made.
+To include the HTTP header in responses, enter the cURL option `-i` in your request command.
+The header will have status codes:

-* 2xx - Success!
+* 2xx - Your request was successful.
+Yay!
 * 4xx - There was an error on the client side
 * 5xx - There was an error on the server side